Most critical boating accidents stem from eleven events:

 RUNNING AGROUND: Sometimes entertaining, often embarrassing, occasionally truly dangerous — that’s grounding.
 Vance says that while commuting by boat to his family’s Lake of the Ozarks resort and marina, more than once he came upon a boat high and dry in the woods, evidence someone had been inebriated or careless.
 Stay sober, slow down, keep watch and keep afloat.

-In the water but stuck on a bar, you’ll likely be eager to yank the boat off the rocks and end the humiliating drama.
+If in the water, but stuck on a bar you’ll likely be eager to yank the boat off the rocks and end the humiliating drama.
 First, make sure a cracked hull is not flooding the bilge.
 Red-faced or not, Vance says, “It’s better to be safely aground than sinking!”

 CATCHING FIRE: Boat fires are increasingly rare, thanks to spark-protected mechanical systems and double-clamped fuel lines.
 Still, it pays to be safe.
 Always sniff the bilge for fuel fumes.
 Look for obvious fuel spills or leaks, or a rainbow-hued slick on bilge water.
 And never start a marine engine without running the bilge blower for at least five minutes.
 Make sure you have fire extinguishers aboard, rated for fuel or electrical fires, and that they’re still charged.
 Have them inspected or replace them if in doubt.